Why Nikola Stock Is Charging Higher Today

 What happened

-Shares of embattled electric-truck start-up Nikola (NASDAQ: NKLA) were moving higher in early trading on Monday, after a Wall Street analyst said that the company is likely to complete its pending partnership deal with General Motors (NYSE: GM).
+Shares of electric-truck start-up Nikola (NASDAQ: NKLA) opened higher on Wednesday, after a General Motors (NYSE: GM) executive praised the company and said that partnership negotiations are still underway.

 So what